-- Reading and understanding our behaviour policy. - Supporting their child in adhering to the school rules and reinforcing this at home. - Informing the school of any changes in circumstances which may affect their child's behaviour. - Work in partnership with the school to resolve any problems or difficulties.
+- Supporting their child in adhering to the school rules and reinforcing this at home. - Informing the school of any changes in circumstances which may affect their child's behaviour. - Work in partnership with the school to resolve any problems or difficulties.

-Definitions
+2. Definitions